dnnsharp/sharp-scheduler-guide/imap.md

 * \[Mail:BodyText\] - it contains email body as a plain text;
 * \[Mail:BodyHTML\] - it contains email body as a HTML;
 * \[Mail:HasAttachments\] - it contains a boolean value which mentions if the email has attachments;
-* \[Mail:AttachmentsNameList\] -  it contains a list with all names of the attachments separated by comma.
+* \[Mail:AttachmentsNameList\] -  it contains a list with all the names of the attachments separated by comma.

 **Credentials - **the mandatory  information for authorization.